 Who made your front-page banner graphic?
 Thanks to the Blender Foundation for the Creative Commons matte painting used in the background.
 I colour shifted it in Photoshop, and the font used for the JURN lettering was ‘FogLighten 04’.

 Can I submit my journal title or subject repository?
-JURN’s curator tracks and adds new URLs from trusted sources such as: the DOAJ (and its removed journals list); NewJour; New in the EZB; and Jan Szczepanski’s lists of new open ejournals (the latter only until Jan 2014, when they went behind a paywall).
-If you don’t think your arts and humanities ejournal is likely to appear in these sources, you’re welcome to leave a comment and your journal’s URL as a posting on this blog.
+If you don’t think your arts and humanities ejournal is likely to appear in the DOAJ or EZB, then you’re welcome to leave a comment and your journal’s URL as a posting on this blog.
 Please keep in mind that JURN’s curator tracks various news sources, and your journal may already be indexed.
 Tracked are: